 These are three terms that will come up a lot when looking into security cameras for warehouses.

 First, closed-circuit television (CCTV) is simply the opposite of broadcast TV.
 Whereas broadcast is aimed at sending video to many subscribers, CCTV transmits video to a small number of places.
-CCTV is sometimes synonymously used with video surveillance for this reason.
+CCTV is sometimes synonymously used with video security for this reason.
 CCTV cameras are essentially security cameras, but just an older terminology.

 Second, analog cameras transmit data over coaxial cables and are becoming obsolete.
 While currently installed analog cameras can still be used until they stop working, including in the Solink platform, it is recommended that you switch to IP cameras for future purchases.